Alan Wake: Gameplay

 The player is often encouraged to take advantage of environmental light sources and places, and to use other light-based weapons and accessories, such as flare guns, hand-held flares and flashbangs.
 Wake can use searchlights to take out massive waves of Taken.
 Streetlights and other light stands can provide a safe haven, which the Taken cannot enter, and will regenerate the character's health faster.
 Otherwise, health regenerates slowly with time, when not taking any damage.
 In certain sections of the game, it is possible to use a car to traverse between locations in Bright Falls.
 When in a car, the player can run down Taken on the road, or boost the vehicle's headlights to destroy them.

 A major element of gameplay is the optional discovery and collection of manuscript pages from Alan Wake's latest novel, Departure.
 Although Wake does not remember writing this book, its storyline seems to be coming to life around him.
 These readable manuscript pages are scattered around the game world, out of chronological order; they often describe scenes that have yet to occur and act as warning and instructions for proceeding through upcoming challenges.
-Other optional collectibles include coffee thermos flasks scattered around the game world (100 in all), as well as discovering television sets which show different episodes of the fictional Night Springs series, radios airing talk and music from Bright Falls's local radio station, and textual signs around the town.
+Other optional collectibles include coffee thermos flasks scattered around the game world (100 in all), and players can discover television sets showing different episodes of the fictional Night Springs series, radios airing talk and music from Bright Falls's local radio station, and textual signs around the town.
 The radio shows and signs provide a deeper understanding of the town's history and culture.
 The game's downloadable content episodes introduce other collectibles such as alarm clocks.